Lighting expert since 1979

 Relaxation areas: Away from the busier parts of the lobby, corners can be set up with comfortable chairs, plants and soft music to provide a quiet retreat.

-Passage areas: These are designed for the flow of guests and often have clear pathways and signage to aid orientation.
+Passage areas: These are designed for the flowing The lobbies are designed to facilitate the movement of guests and are often provided with clear paths and signs to make orientation easier.
 Each of these areas has its own character and function, helping to make the lobby both welcoming and functional.
 The combination of design, lighting and furnishings in all these different areas ensures that guests feel welcome and cared for from the moment they arrive.

 Technical facts about lighting in the hotel lobby